Harshwardhan321/counter/README.md

 # counter
-A small counter project in javascript
+A small counter and stopwatch project in javascript

 ![Alt text](image.png)